About Lincoln County

 Sheriff & Law Enforcement

-The Lincoln County Sheriff's Office is responsible for law enforcement in the county's unincorporated areas.
-It operates the county jail, processes arrests, and maintains criminal records.
+Lincoln County Sheriff's Office is responsible for law enforcement in Lincoln County's unincorporated areas.
+It operates Lincoln County jail, processes arrests, and maintains criminal records.
 The office is involved in various community programs, including crime prevention and public safety initiatives.
-The sheriff's office also collaborates with local police departments to ensure comprehensive law enforcement coverage across the county.
+The sheriff's office also collaborates with local police departments to ensure full law enforcement coverage across Lincoln County.

 Police Departments

-Lincoln County is served by several law enforcement agencies, including the Lincoln County Sheriff's Office and municipal police departments such as the Merrill Police Department and the Tomahawk Police Department.
+Lincoln County is served by several law enforcement agencies, including Lincoln County Sheriff's Office and municipal police departments such as the Merrill Police Department and the Tomahawk Police Department.
 The sheriff's office handles law enforcement in rural areas, while city departments focus on urban policing.
-These agencies collaborate on major investigations and share resources to enhance public safety across the county.
+These agencies collaborate on major investigations and share resources to enhance public safety across Lincoln County.

 Law Enforcement & Arrests

-The Lincoln County Sheriff's Office, headquartered at 1104 East Main Street in Merrill, Wisconsin 54452, provides primary law enforcement services throughout the county's unincorporated areas and contracts services to some municipalities.
-The Sheriff's Office operates the Lincoln County Jail, a detention facility housing pre-trial detainees and sentenced inmates.
-To look up current inmates, the public can contact the jail directly at (715) 536-0327 or visit the Sheriff's Office during business hours for roster information.
+Lincoln County Sheriff's Office, headquartered at 1104 East Main Street in Merrill, Wisconsin 54452, provides primary law enforcement services throughout Lincoln County's unincorporated areas and contracts services to some municipalities.
+To look up current inmates, the public can contact the local Sheriff's Office or visit the Sheriff's Office during business hours for roster information.

 - Processing times vary, and agencies may charge fees for copies under Wis.